-Tough competition means that although there are plenty positions available, the number of applicants is very high.
+Tough competition means although there are plenty positions available, the number of applicants are also high.
 This would mean that recruiters and employers can take their pick and make applicants compete against each other by taking advantage of their ignorance and lack of experience.

-However, given that Truworths says salaries are nuanced by experience and skill level, perhaps Truworths only appoints from among the least skilled and that’s why pay scales are below market average.
+However, given that Truworths says salaries are nuanced by experience and skill level, perhaps Truworths only appoints from among the least skilled and that’s why pay is below market average.

 This could mean that Truworths isn’t competing for experts but actually looks at retaining those who have less to offer in the competitive job market.
 (Strange for such a high powered internationally focused brand, no?
 Please let me know in the comments section what you think.)

 Truworths wants us to believe that withholding information reflects their ‘virtue’ and that an applicant who doesn’t know the information is more likely to be considered ‘virtuous’ enough to be offered a job.

 If you ask questions, Truworths wont like you and you wont be invited to an interview.
 I asked to meet with them to debate this topic and was flatly refused.